Governor Evers Announces the Latest TAP/CMAQ Awardees

 In these politically polarizing times, the Wisconsin Bike Fed has been focused on championing positive cycling and pedestrian improvements that improve safety and connectivity across the state.
 Once the second most bicycle-friendly state in the country, according to the League of American Bicyclists, Wisconsin has dropped to #29 in recent years.
 The biggest reason for this drop is that Wisconsin ranks second-to-last in the country for investment in biking and walking infrastructure.

-The Wisconsin Bike Fed was pleased to see the list of recently awarded funds from the Transportation Alternatives Program (TAP) and the Congestion Mitigation and Air Quality (CMAQ) Improvement Program.
+The Wisconsin Bike Fed was pleased to see the list of funds awarded in late September 2024 from the Transportation Alternatives Program (TAP) and the Congestion Mitigation and Air Quality (CMAQ) Improvement Program.
 As an organization that represents cycling, pedestrian, and trail advocates from around the state, we agree with Governor Evers’ sentiment that:

 “These transportation alternative projects are not only great ways to reduce emissions and provide more alternative transportation options, but they will help connect communities in every corner of Wisconsin and provide families with safer routes to work, school, appointments, and so much more.”